 H-1B Work Visa Requirements

-Eligible applicants must have at least a bachelor’s degree and show proof of qualifications for the jobs at which they will work in the U.S. They must also have any license required in their fields of work.
+Eligible applicants must have at least a bachelor’s degree and show proof of qualifications for the jobs at which they will work in the United States.
+They must also have any license required in their fields of work.
 An applicant’s spouse and unmarried children under 21 may be eligible as H-4 dependents.
-These dependents may attend school but cannot work in the U.S.
+These dependents may attend school but cannot work in the United States.

-Further, H-1B Visa holders cannot be placed with another company.
-In order for a foreign worker to transfer to a new U.S. company, a new H-1B Visa must be applied for by the other company.
-H-1B workers may begin working at the new job when the H-1B application is filed and don’t need to wait for full approval from USCIS.
+Further, H-1B visa holders cannot be placed with another company.
+For a foreign worker to transfer to a new U.S. company, the new employer must apply for a new H-1B visa.
+H-1B workers may begin working at the new job when the H-1B application is filed and do not need to wait for full approval from the USCIS.

 H-1B Work Visa Application Process